 The beauty of making your own fresh lemon salad dressing is the control you have over the quality of ingredients.
 Many store-bought dressings contain hidden ingredients and additives I do not want in my diet.

 It also makes a wonderful addition to my homemade vinaigrette dressing recipes.
-Much like my Chili Lime Vinaigrette, Lemon Dijon Vinaigrette, Greek Yogurt Dressing, Sesame Ginger Vinaigrette, and Tahini Yogurt Sauce, this easy and simple Lemon Vinaigrette recipe is made with 6 ingredients in under 5 minutes – that’s much faster than a trip to the grocery store!
+Much like my Chili Lime Vinaigrette, Lemon Dijon Vinaigrette, Greek Yogurt Dressing, Sesame Ginger Vinaigrette, Maple Dijon Vinaigrette, and Tahini Yogurt Sauce, this easy and simple Lemon Vinaigrette recipe is made with 6 ingredients in under 5 minutes – that’s much faster than a trip to the grocery store!

 Lemon olive oil dressing is made with just that – olive oil, lemon juice, garlic, Dijon mustard, salt and pepper.

 A little note on the quality of the ingredients:

 - Lemon Juice: For the best vinaigrette recipe, use freshly squeezed lemon juice from the fresh fruit rather than the bottled variety found in most supermarkets.
 This will provide the most natural flavor and acidity.
 Lemon juice concentrate is controlled to provide a certain level of acidity and flavor – they sometimes contain added preservatives, too.
 Purchase lemons a half dozen at a time (organic, if possible) and store the remainder for up to 2 weeks in your fridge.

 - Olive Oil: For quality and flavor, it’s best to purchase a single origin, cold-pressed Extra Virgin Olive Oil packaged in a dark bottle (olive oil doesn’t like light) (Source).